Freshwater pufferfish is gaining popularity among aquarium hobbyists because they look adorable with their ball-like appearance.

 The green spotted puffer features a yellow-green back with black spots that contrasts with its white belly.

 This puffer, however, is like a chameleon that can change its color.
 Instead of a creamy white belly, the green spotted puffer may have a black stomach.
 The dark spots and the color on its back may also fade to pale.

 If you want to get the green spotted puffer today, you can find them in pet shops.
 But be careful because pet shops label them as freshwater fish, which is only half of the truth.
-The juveniles of the species can live in freshwater but the adults need water with high salinity level.
+The juveniles of the species can live in freshwater, but the adults need water with a high salinity level.

 Experts advise keeping adult green spotted puffers in an aquarium with brackish water.

 You can use marine salt for your tank, but make sure you do not confuse marine salt with the aquarium salt used for freshwater aquariums.

 This puffer can also grow up to 6 inches long, so you need to keep it in a large aquarium.
 Allocate at least 30 gallons of water for one puffer.